A Functional Imperative Mix

 Coexistence

 Non-local mutation causes hard-to-find bugs and makes compiler analyses more difficult, but we cannot ban it outright.
+So what do we do?

 The original plan was that classes would create mutable objects, just like in Python, and records and sum types would be deeply immutable.
 Unfortunately the “deeply immutable” part is problematic, because it splits the world in mutable and immutable islands.
-Records would not mix with regular lists or dictionaries, only other immutable types.
-Everyone would have to pick sides.
+Records would not be able to contain regular lists or dictionaries, only other immutable types.

 Persistence forces us to change